Solder Melting Temperature: What Is Appropriate?

 63/37 Solder

 63/37 stands for 63 percent tin and 37 percent lead.
 One significant benefit of this solder type is its eutectic composition.
-In other words, 63/37 soldiers are easy to work with as they have lesser chances of creating bad joints.
+In other words, 63/37 soldiers are easy to work with as they have fewer chances of creating bad joints.

 However, it’s a pretty expensive option compared to its non-eutectic counterparts.
 Also, its melting point is 183 degrees Celcius.